Pavin Smith Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres' 4.14 team ERA ranks 13th among all MLB pitching staffs.
+- The Padres have a 4.18 team ERA that ranks 15th among all league pitching staffs.

-- Padres pitchers combine to give up 21 total home runs at a rate of 1.1 per game (to rank 17th in the league).
+- The Padres rank 14th in baseball in home runs given up (21 total, one per game).

-- Wacha gets the start for the Padres, his fourth of the season.
-He is 2-1 with a 6.06 ERA and 15 strikeouts in 16 1/3 innings pitched.
+- The Padres will send Lugo (2-0) to the mound for his fourth start of the season.
+He is 2-0 with a 2.70 ERA and 17 strikeouts in 16 2/3 innings pitched.

-- In his last time out on Saturday, the righty tossed 4 1/3 innings against the Milwaukee Brewers, allowing seven earned runs while surrendering 11 hits.
+- The righty's most recent appearance was on Saturday against the Milwaukee Brewers, when he threw 3 2/3 innings, surrendering three earned runs while giving up eight hits.

-- The 31-year-old has an ERA of 6.06, with 8.3 strikeouts per nine innings, in three games this season.
-Opponents have a .292 batting average against him.
+- The 33-year-old has put up an ERA of 2.70, with 9.2 strikeouts per nine innings, in three games this season.
+Opponents are hitting .266 against him.

 © 2023 Data Skrive.
 All rights reserved.